sociam/epsm18/about.md

 ## Schedule
 The event takes place on **May 27th** and will be full day, with an open [call for papers](cfp.md), a keynote and a closing panel.
-The expected schedule is as follows:
+The schedule is as follows:

 | **Time** 	            | **Activity**
 |-----------------------|-------------------------------------